 Clients often find Surrogate Partner Therapy helpful because there is no pressure to please the surrogate.
 There is no one “right” way to touch, no specific techniques that must be perfected.
 Our time together will be pressure-free, semi-structured, therapeutic, fun, challenging, and transformational.

 Between our sessions, I will check in with your therapist.
 I will stay in contact with them throughout the therapy, and 3-person meetings can occur as needed.
 Confidentiality agreements will include all three members of our team.

 Surrogates are actual partners with their clients, meaning that we will cultivate both a physical and an emotional connection.
 Having a genuinely loving short-term relationship with a professional surrogate can be tremendously healing.
 We will learn about ourselves as our relationship grows, and we will practice multiple forms of intimacy that are all part of the amazing human experience.

 Surrogate-client relationships come to an end when all three members of the team decide that it is the right time.
 This is usually when the client feels that they have reached their therapeutic goals, and/or when they have found an intimate partner with whom they can continue their therapeutic work.

 I am a certified Surrogate Partner through the International Professional Surrogates Association.
-Please visit the International Professional Surrogates Association website for more information about Surrogate Partner Therapy!
+Please visit the International Professional Surrogates Association and the Surrogate Partner Collective for more information about Surrogate Partner Therapy!